 Do you love the business end of the food business?
 This program gives you everything you need to know, from menu-planning, purchasing and marketing to human resources.
 Best of all, you gain actual experience by working in our own student-run restaurant, Signatures.
 Our graduates are in demand across the industry.

 Geared toward training front line restaurant managers, this degree offers you hands-on instruction in a realistic setting.
 You will learn the essential skills necessary for day-to-day operations of various types of foodservice venues in state-of-the-art facilities.
 These skills include food production and management, food and beverage cost controls, human resources, menu planning, and marketing.
 This degree provides you the educational opportunity to learn, develop and practice the skills and work habits you will need to address and solve the complex and challenging issues experienced in today’s hospitality industry workplace.
-This program addresses the development of management skills ranging from the creative area of marketplace data collection and analysis to the lines level area of business establishment creation, reorganization and problem solving.
-The capstone course Hospitality Management Seminar, taken in your senior year, allows you to apply the hands-on and theory-based curriculum of your first two years to reality-based case studies, discussions and projects.
+This program addresses the development of managerial skills ranging from creative to technical, which provide a solid foundation to make decisions and solve problems.
+The capstone course, Hospitality Management Seminar, taken in your senior year, allows you to apply the hands-on and theory-based curriculum of your first two years to reality-based case studies, discussions and projects.

 The hospitality professional often wears many hats, including that of business planner, personnel manager, and entrepreneur.
 The Bachelor of Business Administration in Hospitality Management curriculum emphasizes managerial leadership and is designed to develop technical with theoretical knowledge.
 It is tailored for those who aspire to become managerial leaders in all five segments of the industry.

-The bachelor's degree program does not replace the associate's degree programs, but rather builds upon them.
-Students may enter as freshmen or transfer into the program after completing an associate's degree.
+The bachelor degree program does not replace the associate degree programs, but rather builds upon them.
+Students may enter as freshmen or transfer into the program after completing an associate degree.
 It is not necessary to have previously been enrolled in a hospitality program; the curriculum will provide the technical training required to equip the student for a career in the hospitality industry.
 As in any field, increased levels of education and experience improve one's chances for advancement.

 Each student must complete a professional work experience requirement in a position related to the hospitality industry during a summer.
 This professional work experience enhances and complements the classroom learning.
 Upon completion, students are evaluated by their employer and submit a comprehensive report on the experience.
 Faculty assist in finding job opportunities, but the student assumes responsibility for securing a position.